danielleng/webpack-react-redux-jest-babel-eslint-boilerplate/README.md

 ## Building

-For the build step, Webpack first lints all files with the `.jsx` extension before transpiling the code with Babel.
+For the build step, Webpack first lints all files with the `.jsx` extension before transpiling the code with Babel, and minifying with UglifyJS.
 Any linting errors or transpile errors will prevent the build from completing.

 You can run a one-off build with:
 ```